Joe Johnson (snooker player): Post-World Championship win

-Johnson is one of only two first-time world champions to have reached the final at the Crucible the following season, the other being the 1997 champion Ken Doherty who was runner-up in 1998.
+Johnson is one of only two first-time world champions to have reached the final at the Crucible the following season, the other being the 1997 champion Ken Doherty, who was runner-up in 1998.
 Johnson came within four frames of retaining his crown in 1987, while Doherty came within six, at 1218, meaning that Johnson has come closer than any other player to breaking the so-called "Crucible curse" (which relates to the fact that no first-time world champion has ever successfully defended their title since the event moved to the Crucible in 1977).

 Johnson defeated Terry Griffiths (pictured in 1991) to win the 1987 Scottish Masters.

 In the 1987–88 season, Johnson reached fifth place in the world rankings based on his results from the two preceding seasons, largely owing to his performances at the Crucible.
 In 1987, he was runner-up to Dennis Taylor in the four-player Carling Challenge, and he won the Scottish Masters by overcoming Terry Griffiths 97 in the final for the only other major title of his professional career.
-Later that year, he reached the semi-finals of the UK Championship, where he came close to making a 147 maximum break against Jimmy White but missed the pink on 134, eventually losing the match 49.
-In January 1988, Johnson eliminated Willie Thorne and White to progress to the semi-finals of the Masters, where he was defeated 36 by Davis.
+Later that year, he reached the semi-finals of the UK Championship, where he came close to achieving a maximum break against Jimmy White but missed the on 134, eventually losing the match 49.
+In January 1988, Johnson won matches against Willie Thorne and White to progress to the semi-finals of the Masters, where he was defeated 36 by Davis.
 After beating Cliff Wilson 107 in the first round of the 1988 World Championship, he won six straight frames to recover from 311 to 911 against Steve James in the second round, before losing the next two frames and the match.

 Dropping six places to 11th in the 198889 season, Johnson's best showing in a ranking tournament was reaching the quarter-finals of the Fidelity International Open.
 He lost 510 to Tony Meo in the first round of the 1989 World Championship.
 In the 198990 season, he was runner-up to Thorne in the invitational New Zealand Masters.
 His best ranking-tournament performance was at the Rothmans Grand Prix, where he whitewashed White 50 in a run to the quarter-finals.
 Johnson won the invitational Norwich Union Grand Prix by defeating Hendry 53 in the final.
 He finished the season by losing 810 to Darren Morgan in the opening round of the 1990 World Championship.